vippsas/vipps-partner-api/vipps-partner-api.md

 * The merchant's organization number
 * The merchant's name
-* The sale unit's MSN
+* The sales unit's MSN
-* The sale unit's name
+* The sales unit's name

 This may be useful:
 [Typical reasons for delays](https://vippsas.github.io/vipps-developer-docs/docs/vipps-partner#typical-reasons-for-delays).